Defdist/grbl/README.md

 -'M17' command: places steppers into high power mode (ONLY during the next motion command).
 Primarily designed to free stuck axes (particularly X).
 USE SPARINGLY...
 PCB overheats (and safely shuts down) in ~5 seconds.
 Intended use: freeing bound X axis.
-Note: This replaces '$K' functionality I previously described.

 -'M18' command: turn steppers off (until next motion command).
 Allows you to hand turn motors without unplugging GG.
 Useful for assembly/troubleshooting.
 Note: This replaces '$O' functionality previously described.

--When GG hits a hard limit switch, the "ALARM:1" response is now followed by the tripped axis (i.e. "ALARM:1X", "ALARM:1Y", or "ALARM:1Z").
+-When GG hits a hard limit switch, the response is now:
+--"[MSG:LIM TRIP X]" or "[MSG:LIM TRIP Y]" or "[MSG:LIM TRIP Z]"
+--"ALARM:1"
 This should make it easier for our customers to figure out which limit switch has tripped.

-If a particular g-code line contains a formatting error, grbl will now echo the entire line, then report the error number.
+If a particular g-code line contains a formatting error, grbl now echoes the entire line, then reports the error number:
 --Example (sending "g0 X-J"):
 --New grbl response:
 ---[echo: G0X-J]
 ---error:2
---(Note: the echoed line contains all capitalized letters, no spaces, and no comments)
+--(Note: the echoed line is formatted (all capital letters, no spaces, no comments)

 If the g-code contains line numbers (e.g. "N123 G0 X-1"), grbl will now return the line currently executing when '?' is received.
 If the g-code does not contain a line number (e.g. G0 X-1"), grbl returns '0'.